childmindresearch/MoBI-AV/README.md

 - Default subject ID
 - Recording destination
-- Audio device preferences
+- Preferred default Audio device
 - Video resolution and frame rate

-Note: The `device_name` in the config will be used to pre-select the matching audio device in the dropdown menu.
+Note: The `device_name` and `preferred_sample_rate` in the config will be used to pre-select the matching audio device in the dropdown menu.

 ## Troubleshooting